rccoleman/lovelace-lamarzocco-config-card/README.md

 The machine model is taken into account to determine whether a card type is supported (`dose` is only supported for GS3 AV, for example) or to configure card contents (`prebrew` only displays a single value for the Linea Mini).

+The card will automatically find the appropriate entity for the specified `card_type`, so there's no need to supply an `entity_id` in the card config.

+Adding the card from the Lovelace "+ Add Card" interface is supported, and the preview of the card will update automatically based on the specified YAML config.
+There's no support for graphical card editor at this time.

 ### Auto On/Off

 Use `card_type: auto` for the Auto On/Off card variant.